zenicko/tests-telegram-bot-9-12/readme.md

 1. Create a structure of the project: files readme.md, .gitignore and build.gradle, directories main and test.
 2. Set dependencies JUnit5, Selenide and Allure Report in build.gradle.
 Checked sets by test class `ExTests`.
 3. Include the code testing of the form from [demoqa.com](https://demoqa.com/automation-practice-form).
 Make some srceenshots.
-4. Create methods of logging
+4. Create methods of logging.
+5. Change build.gradle, add ex-logging.

 ## What's new
 ### Jenkins